Understanding the CARES Act Paycheck Protection Program

 A covered loan may be fully forgiven if the funds are solely used for those defined authorized purposes during the covered eight-week period.
 However, the Interim Final Rule states at least 75 percent of the forgiven amount must be used for payroll.
 To be eligible for loan forgiveness, employers must maintain or quickly rehire employees and maintain salary levels.
 Forgiveness will be reduced if full-time headcount declines or if salaries and wages decrease.
 Therefore, a PPP applicant must undertake appropriate due diligence to provide accurate reporting of employee and salary data to ensure that it obtains the maximum benefit offered under the loan forgiveness component of the program.
 The PPP also excludes compensation (prorated for the eight-week period) of employees to the extent that their compensation exceeds $100,000.
 The compensation reduction rules also do not apply to employee compensation in excess of $100,000.
 There is a formula for partial forgiveness to the extent that some but not all of the funds are used solely for those defined authorized purposes.

 The PPP is designed to be a valuable resource for small businesses and nonprofit organizations to retain their staff and weather these difficult times.
-For more information on the PPP Application and loan documentation, SBA Interim and Affiliation Rules, and reporting requirements, please contact Paul J. St. Onge, Michael J. Lubben, Robert Johnson, Jason J. Redd, or David J. Marella.
+For more information on the PPP Application and loan documentation, SBA Interim and Affiliation Rules, and reporting requirements, please contact Paul J. St. Onge, Michael J. Lubben, Robert Johnson, or Jason J. Redd.
 We continue to monitor COVID-19 related legislative, administrative, and regulatory initiatives at the federal and state levels and are available to assist you as necessary.